joseprupi/quantragrpc/README.md

 ```
 ## Performance

-All these tests have been run executing all processes (client, proxy and background gRPC services) using a single machine with AMD Ryzen 9 3900X 12-Core CPU.
+These tests have been run executing all processes (client, proxy and background gRPC services) using a single machine with AMD Ryzen 9 3900X 12-Core CPU.

 Flatbuffers is fast for serialization/deserialization.

 ## Install